 For now it kept to the trees.
-Hrothgren’s instincts had kept him in the open snow where the only sound was the crunch under his boots and the faint crunching of the snow and ice beneath the claws behind him.
+Hrothgren’s instincts had kept him in the open snow where the only sound was the crunch under his boots and the faint crunching of the snow and ice beneath the claws behind him in the trees.
 An occasional grunt from the beast let Hrothgren know how much ground he was losing.
 By his estimate, he would make it to the hut only a few minutes before it reached him, and that depended on how much longer the sun would remain on the horizon.
-He thanked blessed Dagr for staying with him this long and prayed he stayed with him until he reached the hut which had come into view as he crested the hill.
+He thanked Blessed Dagr for staying with him this long and prayed he stayed with him until he reached the hut which came into view as he crested the hill.

 A loud roar shattered the quiet air and Hrothgren turned without breaking pace to see the creature, four times the size of the biggest bear, pierce through the edge of the treeline behind him.
 Its fierce eyes burned through the failing daylight and it quickened its pace at the sight of its prey.
 Hrothgren in turn pushed himself faster.
 His already numb lungs heaved in and out.

 “Ghran!” he screamed between lungfuls of air.
 The hut was getting closer but not fast enough.
 “Ghran you bastard!”
 His only hope now was if Ghran and Brak could get him his battle ax before he was eaten.
 Then he could at least go down fighting.
 He only had his hunting bow with him as he ran and it wouldn’t be enough to scratch the beast.
 He wasn’t even sure the ax would either.